 - Do You Listen to High-Quality Music?
 You can get super-cheap headphones, but they’ll sound crappy.
 If you want solid bass and amazing balance, you’re going to want to invest a little bit of money.

-As a traveler, I value noise-cancelling headphones that pack small, aren’t too heavy, sound amazing and look good.
+As a traveler, I put a high premium on the best noise cancelling headphones that pack small, aren’t too heavy, sound amazing and look good.
+Here’s my list of favorites:

 Not only are these headphones comfortable (I can keep them on for an entire trans-oceanic flight), they also sound amazing whether you’re listening to a podcast or your favorite music.